TeachmanLab/MTData/README.md

     E\ All information reach critical level will be stored in bread_down.log, and emails will be sent to admin meanwhile.

+    F\ All log files will rotate at midnight.
+Old log files will be added suffix with local date.
+Log files will be rotating in a year long period(366 days).

 Break_down situation includes:

     A\ Data request failure.
 Imply a network breakdown.